matrixneo99/docs/v2/api.md

 For the REST API the base endpoint is
 **http://[AWTRIX-SERVER_IP]:7000/api/v3**

-e.g. for a simple test on Rasberry Pi curl can be used to submit a http request:
+e.g. for a simple test on Raspberry Pi curl can be used to submit a http request:
 ```curl http://[AWTRIX-SERVER_IP]:7000/api/v3 -H 'Content-Type: application/json' -d"{"power": true}"```

 ## Basic Controls